masterhorn/docs/_docs/tutorials/Volumes.md

 The required fields is: `Name`, `Size`, `Region`, `Type`.
 Optional field is: `Description`.

 First of all you must specify volume name, size and region.
-Only after region was selected you can choose volume type.
+Only after region was selected you can select volume type.
 And after you can fill description as needed.

 - **Name** of volume can include all letter, numbers or symbols and must be not bigger then 255 characters.
 If volume was created by instance, name will be automaticly fill with volume ID.
 - **Size** can be specifed in the range from 10 GB to 1000 GB.
 Minimal availabel size `10 GB` is selected by default when you opening create window.